 I believe art plays an important role in encouraging engagement with, and critical reflection on, a unique cultural moment where we are witnessing the unprecedented evolution of bio-technologies and various modes of liminal lives that hover in an ambiguous zone, defying our traditional understanding of life.
 Art has the potential to initiate public debate on the challenges arising from the existence of liminal lives, and the shifting forces that govern and determine life and death.

 My research explores a number of fundamental themes that underpin the intersection between art and science; life and death, cybernetics, and artificial life.
 It investigates processes of transformation of bodies or living biological material from artistic, philosophical and ethical perspectives.
 In my work, I use bio-technologies in a subversive way, attempting to problematize these technologies by putting forward absurd and futuristic scenarios.
 This allows critical engagement with the technologies and help lure the viewers into exploring the artworks.
-It also draws viewers into a wider practical and ethical dialogue about the future of these technologies and their use, and forces people to re-evaluate their own perceptions and beliefs.
+It also draws viewers into a wider practical and ethical dialogue about the future of these technologies and their use and forces people to re-evaluate their own perceptions and beliefs.

 The development of your last project CellF, involved two main parts: the biotechnology one, for which you obtained neural cells by reprogramming fibroblasts obtained from your skin, and the generation of a robotic body to interface with the neurons.
 What have been the biggest conceptual and technical challenges that you have faced for both parts?

 In 2012, I received a Creative Australia Fellowship from the Australia Council for the Arts to develop a biological self-portrait titled cellF.
 I intended it to be a progression of the past fifteen years of my research conducted through various projects involving the process embodiment of neural networks (or “Bioengineered brain”) with various robotic bodies whose aesthetics and function are informed by nature of the neural network as well as the work’s narrative.
-With cellF the neural network was mine.
+With cellF, the neural network was mine.
 I reprogrammed my own skin cells to become neurons.
-Therefore, in parallel to the biological work I also spent time considering what kind of robotic body I could give myself?
+Therefore, in parallel to the biological work, I also spent time considering what kind of robotic body I could give myself?
 What sort of body do I want to give to my “external brain”?
 That was quite a challenging process that took almost a year to finalize.

 When I thought about what kind of body I want to design for myself, the idea of working within a humanist anthropocentric paradigm just seemed quite boring to me.
 So the decision to create a sound-producing body was based on a long-standing passion for music and sound, combined with my (probably naïve) childhood dream of being a rock star.
 I decided to embody my external ‘brain’ with a sound-producing ‘body’ comprised of an array of analogue modular synthesizers and have it improvise with human musicians.

-As far as the technological challenges – cellF is a very complex project and it’s hard to pinpoint one technical challenges we had.
-However, if I have too… it was establishing and optimizing the biological protocols to allow the differentiation of the neural stem cells to neurons over the Multi Electrode Array so that they could perform neural activity over the interface in minimum time possible.
+As far as the technological challenges – cellF is a very complex project and it’s hard to pinpoint one technical challenge we had.
+However, if I have too… it was establishing and optimizing the biological protocols to allow the differentiation of the neural stem cells to neurons over the Multi Electrode Array so that they could perform neural activity over the interface in the minimum time possible.
 We couldn’t find scientific papers that showed us how to do it and therefore we had to develop our own protocols and go through a very painful process of optimization.
 But cellF is a collaborative project and I’m sure if you ask other members of the project the same question you will get different answers – the neural interface, the biological lab that is embedded into the sculptural object, the mapping of data to sound and sound to stimulations were all very challenging to develop.

 Working at the interface of biological material and cybernetics/robotics, what are the ethical issues you can predict for a future where boundaries between man and machine seem they may blur?

 We live in a very anthropocentric world where humans treat other living entities with superiority and arrogance.
-I think that we will have to start thinking and establishing some ethical consideration regarding the treatment of those new living entities that are alive or show some sort of emergent behavior or signs of intelligence.
+I think that we will have to start thinking and establishing some ethical consideration regarding the treatment of those new living entities that are alive or show some sort of emergent behaviour or signs of intelligence.